Your source for new events and information on climate change and energy efficiency.

 The Turn Back the Tide slogan was developed to not only bring a single message through all elements of the campaign, but to also link an overall call to action with the impacts of climate change in our coastal province, particularly sea-level rise and the prospect of more storms.

-For more information, contact the Office of Climate Change, Energy Efficiency and Emissions Trading at email@example.com or (709) 729-1210.
+For more information, contact the Office of Climate Change and Energy Efficiency at email@example.com or (709) 729-1210.